-- 134. Section 31 sets out when the provisions of the Act will come into force (i.e. begin to have an effect).
+160. Section 31 sets out when the provisions of the Act will come into force (i.e. begin to have an effect).
 For the most part, this will happen by regulations as determined by the Scottish Ministers.
-These regulations will be laid before the Scottish Parliament but will not otherwise be subject to any parliamentary procedure.75 However, some of the final sections of the Act, including this section, come into force automatically on the day after Royal Assent is granted. - 135.
-In addition, this section provides that commencement regulations may include transitional, transitory or saving provision and may make different provision for different purposes.
+These regulations will be laid before the Scottish Parliament but will not otherwise be subject to any parliamentary procedure.90 However, some of the final sections of the Act, including this section, come into force automatically on the day after Royal Assent is granted.